0

 1. Application Interview:

-• In this type of hearing, the inmate is applying to receive discretionary parole.
-In most cases, after the application interview concludes, the initiating Board Member will make a recommendation to either defer the inmate\'s application for parole for a specified time or release the inmate to discretionary parole.
-It takes a second Board member to review the recommendation and approve the recommendation, by affixing his/her electronic signature on the action.
-It is only then, once the application action notice has two signatures, is the decision final.
+• In this type of hearing, the inmate is applying for discretionary parole.
+In most cases, after the application interview concludes, the initiating Board Member will either defer the inmate\'s application for parole for a specified time or release the inmate to discretionary parole.
+A second Board member will review the decision and approve it by affixing his/her electronic signature to the action.
+Only then, once the application action notice has two signatures, is the decision final.

 • If an inmate meets either the statutorily defined full board criteria or the Colorado Parole Board\'s full board criteria, the initiating Board Member must refer the inmate\'s file to be reviewed by the full board, for release consideration.
-Conversely, if the initiating hearing officer elects to make the recommendation of deferral, he/she may do so, without referring the inmate before the full board.
+Conversely, if the initiating hearing officer elects to defer, he/she may do so, without referring the inmate before the full board.

 2. Rescission Hearing: